 2014 – 2017

-Following China Everbright’s investment activity with BEPCO in 2015, they acquired Universal Balancing, EPIC, CIMAT, Korvis, and Kleinknecht to round out their powertrain and balancing portfolio.
+Growth continued in 2015 when BEPCO acquired Universal Balancing, EPIC, CIMAT, Korvis, and Kleinknecht to round out their powertrain and balancing portfolio.
 BEPCO has since continued its exponential growth and formed Burke Porter Group to lead its family of intelligent machinery manufacturers.